amd/ryzen-ai-documentation/docs/relnotes.rst

 - Docker Containers

-  - Provide CPU dockers for Pytorch, Tensorflow 1.x and Tensorflow 2.x quantizer
+  - Provided CPU dockers for Pytorch, Tensorflow 1.x, and Tensorflow 2.x quantizer
-  - Provide GPU dockerfiles to build GPU dockers
+  - Provided GPU Docker files to build GPU dockers

 - Pytorch Quantizer

-  - Support multiple output conversion to slicing
+  - Supports multiple output conversion to slicing
-  - Enhancement of transpose OP optimization
+  - Enhanced transpose OP optimization
-  - Inspector support some new IP targets for IPU
+  - Inspectorsupportst new IP targets for IPU

 - ONNX Quantizer

-  - Provide python wheel file for installation
+  - Provided Python wheel file for installation
-  - Supports quantizing ONNX models for IPU as a plugin for the ONNX Runtime native quantizer.
+  - Supports quantizing ONNX models for IPU as a plugin for the ONNX Runtime native quantizer
-  - Support power-of-two quantization with both QDQ and QOP format.
+  - Supports power-of-two quantization with both QDQ and QOP format
-  - Support Non-overflow and Min-MSE quantization methods.
+  - Supports Non-overflow and Min-MSE quantization methods
-  - Support various quantization configurations in power-of-two quantization in both QDQ and QOP format.
+  - Supports various quantization configurations in power-of-two quantization in both QDQ and QOP format.

-    - Support signed and unsigned configurations.
+    - Supports signed and unsigned configurations.
-    - Support symmetry and asymmetry configurations.
+    - Supports symmetry and asymmetry configurations.
-    - Support per-tensor and per-channel configurations.
+    - Supports per-tensor and per-channel configurations.
-  - Support bias quantization using int8 datatype for IPU.
+  - Supports bias quantization using int8 datatype for IPU.
-  - Support quantization parameters (scale) refinement for IPU.
+  - Supports quantization parameters (scale) refinement for IPU.
-  - Support excluding certain operations from quantization for IPU.
+  - Supports excluding certain operations from quantization for IPU.
-  - Support onnx models larger than 2GB.
+  - Supports ONNX models larger than 2GB.
-  - Support using CUDAExecutionProvider for calibration in quantization
+  - Supports using CUDAExecutionProvider for calibration in quantization
   - Open source and upstreamed to Microsoft Olive Github repo

 - TensorFlow 2.x Quantizer

-  - Add support for exporting the quantized model onnx format.
+  - Added support for exporting the quantized model ONNX format.
-  - Add support for the keras.layers.Activation('leaky_relu')
+  - Added support for the keras.layers.Activation('leaky_relu')

 - TensorFlow 1.x Quantizer

-  - Add support for folding Reshape and ResizeNearestNeighbor operators.
+  - Added support for folding Reshape and ResizeNearestNeighbor operators.
-  - Add support for splitting Avgpool and Maxpool with large kernel sizes into smaller kernel sizes.
+  - Added support for splitting Avgpool and Maxpool with large kernel sizes into smaller kernel sizes.
-  - Add support for quantizing Sum, StridedSlice, and Maximum operators.
+  - Added support for quantizing Sum, StridedSlice, and Maximum operators.
-  - Add support for setting the input shape of the model, which is useful in the deployment of models with undefined input shapes.
+  - Added support for setting the input shape of the model, which is useful in deploying models with undefined input shapes.
-  - Add support for setting the opset version in exporting onnx format
+  - Add support for setting the opset version in exporting ONNX format

 ONNX Runtime Execution Provider
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 - Vitis ONNX Runtime Execution Provider (VOE)

-  - Support for ONNX Opset version 18, ONNX Runtime 1.16.0 and ONNX version 1.13
+  - Supports ONNX Opset version 18, ONNX Runtime 1.16.0, and ONNX version 1.13
-  - Support for both C++ and Python APIs(Python version 3)
+  - Supports both C++ and Python APIs(Python version 3)
-  - Support deploy model with other EPs
+  - Supports deploy model with other EPs
-  - Support falling back to CPU EP
+  - Supports falling back to CPU EP
   - Open source and upstreamed to ONNX Runtime Github repo
   - Compiler

     - Multiple Level op fusion
-    - Support same muti-output opterator like chunk split
+    - Supports the  same muti-output operator like chunk split
-    - Support split big pooling to small pooling
+    - Supports split big pooling to small pooling
-    - Support 2-channel writeback feature for Hard-Sigmoid and Depthwise-Convolution
+    - Supports 2-channel writeback feature for Hard-Sigmoid and Depthwise-Convolution
-    - Support 1 channel GStiling
+    - Supports 1-channel GStiling
-    - explicit pad-fix in CPU subgraph for 4 byte alignment
+    - Explicit pad-fix in CPU subgraph for 4-byte alignment
     - Tuning the performance for multiple models

 IPU